Yang-Mills heat flow on gauged holomorphic maps: Heat flow

 For other exponents, the spaces $H^{r,s}$ are defined by interpolation and duality.
 For negative Sobolev exponents, the elements of $H^{r,s}$, need not be almost-everywhere defined sections, they are just distributions.
-The norm $\Mod{\cdot}_{r,s}$ depends on $A_0$ but is equivalent for any choice of connection, so that the space $H^{r,s}$ is well-defined independent of the connection. $A_0$ need not be smooth - if $A_0 \in H^1$, then we can define the spaces $H^{r,s}$ for $s \in [-2,2]$.
-Detailed definitions and properties of these spaces are given in section \ref{sec:sobolevspaces}.
-A crucial property is that although the operator norms depend on the choice of connection $A$, if the curvature satisfies $\Mod{F(A_0)}_{L^2}<K$, the operator norms are bounded by constants dependent only on $K$ and independent of $A$.
-These Sobolev spaces will be used, for example, when $E=\Omega^k(\Sig,P(\g))$.
+The norm $\Mod{\cdot}_{r,s}$ depends on the base connection $A$ but is equivalent for any choice of connection, so that the space $H^{r,s}$ is well-defined independent of the connection.
+The base connection need not be smooth.
+A connection $A$ is said to be $H^1$ if for any smooth connection $A'$, the difference $A-A'$ is in $\Om^1(\Sig,P(\mathfrak{k}))_{H^1}$.
+If the base connection $A$ is a $ H^1$-connection, then the spaces $H^{r,s}$ can be defined for $s \in [-2,2]$.
+Detailed definitions and properties of these spaces are given in Section \ref{sec:sobolevspaces}.
+A crucial property is that although the operator norms depend on the choice of base connection, if the curvature satisfies $\Mod{F(A)}_{L^2}<\kappa$, the operator norms are bounded by constants dependent only on $\kappa$ and independent of $A$.
+To prove the existence of the flow line starting at $(A_0,u_0)$, we fix $A_0$ as the base connection for the Sobolev norms.

-Another type of Sobolev space we use is $H^r([0,t_0],C^0(\Sig,E))$ - it is the space of (equivalence classes of) sections that are in Sobolev-class $r$ in time and are $C^0$ in space.
+Another type of Sobolev space we use is $H^r([0,T],C^0(\Sig,E))$ - it is the space of (equivalence classes of) sections that are in Sobolev-class $r$ in time and are $C^0$ in space.
 This space has norm

-The way this is defined, it is more appropriate to call it $C^0(\Sig,H^r([0,t_0],E))$, but we call it $H^r(C^0)$ to preserve our convention of having the time-index outside.
-This space satisfies the expected embedding properties, for example $H^{r,s} \hra H^r(C^0)$ for $s>1$, but that is not obvious because the spaces $H^{r,s}=H^r([0,t_0],H^s(E))$ are defined with the time and space co-ordinates in a different order.
-These details will be presented in subsection \ref{subsec:interchange}.
-This space is used, for example, when $E=T_{u_0}^{vert}P(X)$, where it is useful to have the norm be independent of the derivatives of $u_0$.
+The way this is defined, it is more appropriate to call it $C^0(\Sig,H^r([0,T],E))$, but we call it $H^r(C^0)$ to preserve our convention of having the time-index outside.
+This space satisfies the expected embedding properties, for example $H^{r,s} \hra H^r(C^0)$ for $s>1$, but that is not obvious because the spaces $H^{r,s}=H^r([0,T],H^s(E))$ are defined with the time and space co-ordinates in a different order.
+These details will be presented in Section \ref{subsec:interchange}.
+This space is used, for example, when the bundle $E$ is $u_0^*T^{\on{vert}}P(X)$, where it is useful to have operator norms be independent of the derivatives of the map $u_0$.